-Please find below our whole school curriculum map.
-To see what each class is focusing on this term, in more detail, have a look at the individual class pages.
+Please find below our whole school curriculum map, this gives you an overview of the themes that each class is focusing on each term.
+For each term in more detail please look at your child's class page.

 Our approach to Literacy